heathermiller/dist-prog-book/chapter/2/futures.md

 ## NodeJS Fiber
 Fibers provide coroutine support for v8 and node.
 Applications can use Fibers to allow users to write code without using a ton of callbacks, without sacrificing the performance benefits of asynchronous IO.
-Think of fibers as light-weight threads for nodejs where the scheduling is in the hands of the programmer.
+Think of fibers as light-weight threads for NodeJs where the scheduling is in the hands of the programmer.
 The node-fibers library doesn’t recommend using raw API and code together without any abstractions, and provides a Futures implementation which is ‘fiber-aware’.

 ## References